Chainlit/chainlit/.github/CONTRIBUTING.md

 Once you create a pull request, the tests will automatically run.
 It is a good practice to run the tests locally before pushing.

+### Run one test

+1. Find the folder containing the e2e test that you're looking for in `cypress/e2e`.
+2. Run `npm test FOLDER` and change FOLDER with the folder from the previous step (example: `run test scoped_elements`).

 ## Only contribute to one side of the project

 This is the easiest solution if you want to only make a change in the UI or the server.